Zero-knowledge LLM hallucination detection and mitigation through fine-grained cross-model consistency: Introduction

 \section{Introduction}

 With the rapid deployment of large language models (LLMs) across diverse applications, ensuring factual accuracy and reliability has become increasingly critical for enterprise systems.
-LLMs frequently generate plausible-sounding but factually incorrect information—a phenomenon known as hallucination—which poses significant risks in high-stakes domains.
+LLMs frequently generate plausible-sounding but factually incorrect information—a phenomenon known as hallucination—posing significant risks in high-stakes domains.